Watch the replay of Pedro's live AMA on X - no stone was left unturned ▶️

 Integrations with accounting software

-A high limit business credit card that seamlessly integrates with your accounting software can save you serious time.
+A high limit business credit card that seamlessly integrates with your accounting automation software can save you serious time.
 More importantly, those automations can reduce the risk of human error, ensuring accuracy in your financial reporting.

 Integrations with popular accounting platforms like NetSuite, QuickBooks, or Xero can help you automatically categorize expenses, reconcile transactions, and generate detailed reports.